Philosophical proof of consistency of the Zermelo-Fraenkel set

 equivalence).

-the proof of equivalence with the axiom
+of the schema of replancement with the axiom

 interpreting formulas "in the absolute".
-The problem with
+The problem with interpreting

-interpreting formulas is with open quantifiers: a formula starting
+open quantifiers: a formula starting

 by an existential quantifier may be false in this universe but